John Stallworth

 Johnny Lee Stallworth (born July 15, 1952) is an American former professional football player who was a wide receiver for 14 seasons in the National Football League (NFL) for the Pittsburgh Steelers.
-He played college football at Alabama A&M, and was the Steelers' fourth-round draft pick in 1974.
+He played college football for the Alabama A&M Bulldogs, and was the Steelers' fourth-round draft pick in 1974.
 Stallworth played in six AFC championships, and went to four Super Bowls, winning all four.
 His career statistics included 537 receptions for 8,723 yards and 63 touchdowns.
 Stallworth's reception total was a franchise record until being surpassed by Hines Ward in 2005.
 Stallworth played in three Pro Bowls and was the Steelers' two-time MVP.
 He was inducted into the Pro Football Hall of Fame in 2002.

 College career

 A native of Tuscaloosa, Alabama, Stallworth was an All-Southern Intercollegiate Athletic Conference receiver for Alabama A&M in 1972 and 1973.
 Stallworth earned a Bachelor of Science degree in Business Administration and an MBA with a concentration in Finance from Alabama A&M University.

 He was inducted into the Black College Football Hall of Fame in 2014.